Home Theory AI & PCT Why AI Lies Robotics Critique Consulting Cases Blog FAQ About

 Real intelligence controls perceptions.

 William T. Powers cracked this in 1960.
 Most AI still misses the point.
-This portal shows you where it goes wrong, what comes next — and what happens when you apply the same lens to systems that have been unreadable for four thousand years.
+In this knowledge base, independent researcher Łukasz Diener applies Powers' framework — Perceptual Control Theory (PCT) — to where modern AI goes wrong, what comes next, and to systems that have been unreadable for four thousand years.

 // Powers, Clark & McFarland — Perceptual and Motor Skills, 1960